digimakergo/doc/references/go.md

 Most of content related query can be done via apis in [core/query](#package-corequery).

 If you want to fetch normal table data, `BindEntity` is the way to go.
 You can create a struct or anonymous struct to bind into.
 There is also a `db.Datamap` and `DatamapList` which can be used for binding entities to a maplist or map.
-Check `BindEntity` link below to see examples.
+Check `BindEntity` link in below table to see examples.

 | Function        | Description
 |:-------------|:---------------------|